Bruning Speaker Series: Be yourself, serve well and excel, Griffin says

 Technology

-Griffin noted that Florida today has almost 300,000 more business licensees today than it did in 2019, “with zero additional employees" at her agency.
-"We've leveraged technology to serve thousands of additional people without additional manpower," she said.
+Griffin noted that Florida has more than 300,000 more business licensees today than in 2019, “with almost zero additional employees" at her agency.
+"We've leveraged technology to serve thousands of additional people without really any additional manpower," she said.

 She highlighted an automated application review system that handles about 50% of real estate professional applications, allowing staff to focus on cases requiring human judgment.

-She also discussed emerging technologies such as artificial intelligence, sharing how companies use "rage keyboarding" detection to identify and address customer frustration during online shopping experiences.
+She also discussed emerging technologies such as artificial intelligence, sharing how companies use, for example, "rage keyboarding" detection to identify and address customer frustration during online service experiences.

 Work-life balance